levizwannah/OpenScript.Js/readme.md

 ```
 # UI
 ## OSM - OpenScript Markup
-OSM allows you to write markup using javascript method.
+OSM allows you to write markup using Javascript method.
 In OJS, there is an object called `h` representing the `MarkupEngine`.
 You can create any element using this object similar to HTML.
 Just like HTML in the browser, OSM is element agnostic.

 ### Syntax
 ```javascript